ELLISHADDER GALLERY AND TEAROOM

 Inside or outside, you’re on to a winner with this modern but traditional Staffin eatery.

-The Ellishadder Art Café is light, bright and airy, set in a traditional white-washed croft house from where customers can eat and drink in the views.
+The Ellishadder Gallery and Tearoom is light, bright and airy, set in a traditional white-washed croft house from where customers can eat and drink in the views.

 A seat at one of the outside tables allows customers a filling view, and feed.
 Looking east to the nearby Kilt Rock and the hills of Wester Ross, straight ahead to Loch Mealt or sweeping west to the Trotternish Ridge and the Old Man of Storr.
 An art café in an artist’s dream location really.

-Owner Maggie Quigley and her staff provide freshly-made light lunches, cakes and a selection of top-quality coffees or loose leaf teas in the café, which has 18 covers.
-The EAC is nestled in one of Staffin’s 23 crofting townships, Ellishadder.
-The café is geared towards providing local and seasonal produce.
+Owner Maggie Williams and her staff provide freshly-made light lunches, cakes and a selection of top-quality coffees or loose leaf teas in the café, which has 18 covers.
+The gallery and tearoom is nestled in one of Staffin’s 23 crofting townships, Ellishadder.
+It is geared towards providing local and seasonal produce.
 Herbs, salads and vegetables are grown in the garden or food is sourced from a delivery van transporting goods from small scale growers in Skye and Lochalsh every week.
 Flavour is hugely important to Maggie and produce grown to organic principles is preferred.
 Another 10 people can sit outside.

 As the name suggests, it’s not all about food and drink.